 ChemSee’s Formaldehyde Swab Detectors allow for rapid, easy detection of Formaldehyde in / on the surface of food (PATENT PENDING).
-This instant detector is rubbed on the surface of a suspect sample, wetted and will change its color.
+This instant detector is rubbed on the surface of a wet suspect sample and will change its color.
 The color change is a bright purple color which is easily visible by even colorblind people.

 $19.95 – $109.95